Probing light exotics from a hidden sector at $c$-$\tau$ factories with polarized electron beams: boson

 The signal dependence on the electron beam polarization may be exploited to reveal the nature of the hypothetical particle if the monophoton with missing energy events \eqref{missing} are observed.
 Indeed, flipping the beam polarization will change the signal rate unless $Z'$ is pure vector or pure axial.
 In all other cases it couples differently to left-handed and right-handed SM fermions, and so the signal rate changes with reversing the electron beam polarization.
 This reversing also changes the rate of neutrino production and hence increases the irreducible background \eqref{irr-back}.
 Naturally, the sensitivity of this mode is weaker, see below.
 However, it is worth noticing that the signal rate also depends on the polarization and relative sign of $g_A$ and $g_V$, and hence the signal can be larger for negative $\epsilon$ in a subset of models.

 Generically, one can determine both $g_A$ and $g_V$ from the combined analysis of the signal events obtained with electron beam polarization of both signs.

 The best sensitivity is exhibited by the $c$-$\tau$ factory performing the joint analysis of data collected over all the operation stages, as we explained in Sec.\,\ref{sec:Background}.
-The constraints, expected after one and ten operation years in accord with plan depicted in Tab.\,\ref{Tab:schedule}, are outlined in Figs.\,\ref{fig:ZBoson_gV-gA_PH-_sum} and \ref{fig:ZBoson_gV_NgA_PH-_sum} for a set of models and positive and negative polarization modes.
-Recall, that for purely vector and for purely axial $Z'$ coupling the sensitivity coincides with that for the hidden photon outlined in Fig.\,\ref{fig:DarkPhoton_sum}.
+The constraints, expected after one and ten operation years in accord with the plan depicted in Tab.\,\ref{Tab:schedule}, are outlined in Figs.\,\ref{fig:ZBoson_gV-gA_PH-_sum} and \ref{fig:ZBoson_gV_NgA_PH-_sum} for a set of models and positive and negative polarization modes.
+Recall that for purely vector and for purely axial $Z'$ coupling the sensitivity coincides with that for the hidden photon outlined in Fig.\,\ref{fig:DarkPhoton_sum}.
 The signal rates are the same for models with opposite signs of the product $g_A\,g_V$ at SCTF operating with electron beams of opposite polarizations.
-However, the background rate is higher for the electron beam with negative longitudinal polarization, $\epsilon=-0.8$, and so the corresponding sensitivities are somewhat weaker at high statistics, when the numbers of expected background events exceed one (read the captions of Figs.\,\ref{fig:ZBoson_gV-gA_PH-_sum} and \ref{fig:ZBoson_gV_NgA_PH-_sum}).
+However, the background rate is 1.5 times higher for the electron beam with negative longitudinal polarization, $\epsilon=-0.8$, and so the required number of signal events, according to \eqref{P}, is 1.15 times bigger at high statistics, when the numbers of expected background events exceed one.
+It gives a 7\% weaker sensitivity in this case (read the captions of Figs.\,\ref{fig:ZBoson_gV-gA_PH-_sum} and \ref{fig:ZBoson_gV_NgA_PH-_sum}).

-The searches at SCTF look very promising, and we further illustrate their power in Figs.\,\ref{fig:ZBoson_gV-gA_PH-_sum_vis} and \eqref{fig:ZBoson_gV_NgA_PH-_sum_vis}
+The searches at SCTF look very promising, and we further illustrate their power in Figs.\,\ref{fig:ZBoson_gV-gA_PH-_sum_vis} and \ref{fig:ZBoson_gV_NgA_PH-_sum_vis}